What are psychoeducational groups?

 What is Dialectical Behavioral Therapy (DBT)?

 Dialectical behavior therapy, or DBT, was originally developed by Dr. Marsha Linehan as a psychotherapy approach for individuals with Bipolar Disorder (BPD) but it has since been shown to be effective for a broad range of diagnoses.
-It’s considered an “evidence-based” approach because it has shown to be highly effective thought research studies.
+It’s considered an “evidence-based” approach because it has shown to be highly effective though research studies.
 Skills groups are part of the DBT treatment protocol.
 Our course is similar to these skills groups but they are psychoeducational learning groups and not therapy groups.
 As such they are led by trained coaches and not by licensed therapists.
 That said, the skills content is grounded in the same research, and skills manual.

 How do I pay for courses?